kitt1987/simple-kubernetes/README.md

 - [x] Support CNI
 - [x] Install HA clusters
 - [x] Save all the downloaded files for the next installation
+- [ ] Support HTTP_PROXY environment variables in the playbook and container
 - [ ] Support bootstrap token
 - [ ] Install main stream CNI plugin
 - [ ] Divergent manifests for different releases